StarFive Adopts Valtrix STING for Verification of Next-generation RISC-V Processors

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerDow letztlich stärker -- SMI schliesst im Plus -- DAX legt schlussendlich zu -- Asiens Börsen zum Handelsende in Rot
+Börse aktuell - Live TickerDow Jones geht mit Verlusten aus der Sitzung -- SMI schliesst im Minus -- DAX letztlich tiefer -- Asiatische Börsen beenden Handel mehrheitlich höher

-An der Wall Street erholten sich die Kurse zum Wochenstart.
-Der heimische sowie der deutsche Leitindex verbuchten am Montag Zuwächse.
-Die Märkte in Asien starteten überwiegend schwächer in die neue Woche.
+Die Wall Street zeigte sich zur Wochenmitte leichter.
+Der heimische Leitindex und der deutsche DAX mussten im Mittwochshandel Verluste hinnehmen.
+An den Märkten in Asien ging es zur Wochenmitte überwiegend aufwärts.

 finanzen.net News